HeshanKarunaratne/notes/README.md

     - SpringBoot supports various configuration formats like properties files, YAML files, environment variables, and command-line arguments

     2 .
 What are Spring boot starters?
-    - Spring boot starter comprises templates which provide a Rapid Application Development, spring boot starter contains a combination of all the relevant transitive dependencies
+    - Spring boot starter comprises templates which provide a Rapid Application Development
+    - Spring boot starter contains a combination of all the relevant transitive dependencies
     - Spring boot starter solves the auto dependency resolution in a spring boot application
     - They provide a quick and easy way to include common dependencies for specific functionalities, such as web development, data access, security, and more
     - Spring boot resolves transitive dependencies internally
+    - All available starters come under the org.springframework.boot group

     3 .
 What are the major starter dependencies of spring boot application?
     - spring-boot-starter-parent: Provides default configurations for our application, dependency management and plugin management